 (ii) Dispatch the goods to any of the place of business of the principal without payment of tax;

 (iii) Remove the goods on payment of tax within India or without payment of tax for export outside India on fulfilment of conditions.

-The facility of supply of goods by the principal to the third party directly from the premises of the job-worker on payment of tax in India and likewise with or without payment of tax for export may be availed by the principal on declaring premise of the job-worker as his additional place of business in registration.
-In case the job-worker is a registered person under GST, even declaring the premises of the job-worker as additional place of business is not required.
+The facility of supply of goods by principal to the third party directly from the premises of the job-worker on payment of tax in India likewise with or without payment of tax for export may be availed by the principal on declaring premise of the job-worker as his additional place of business in registration.
+In case the job-worker is a registered person under GST, even declaring the premises of the job worker as additional place of business is not required.

-Before supply of goods to the job-worker, the principal would be required to intimate the Jurisdictional Officer containing the details of the description of inputs intended to be sent by the principal and the nature of processing to be carried out by the job-worker.
-The said intimation shall also contain the details of the other job-workers, if any.
+Before supply of goods to job-worker, principal would be required to intimate the Jurisdictional Officer containing the details of description of inputs intended to be sent by the principal and the nature of processing to be carried out by the job-worker.
+The said intimation shall also contain the details of another job-worker, if any.

 The responsibility for keeping proper accounts for the inputs or capital goods shall lie with the principal.

-Section 19 of the CGST Act, 2017 provides that the principal (a person supplying taxable goods to the job-worker) shall be entitled to take the credit of input tax paid on inputs sent to the job- worker for the job-work.
-Further, the proviso also provides that the principal can take the credit even when the goods have been directly supplied to the job-worker without being brought into the premise of the principal.
+Section 19 of the CGST Act, 2017 provides that the principal (a person supplying taxable goods to the job-worker) shall be entitled to take the credit of input tax paid on inputs sent to the job- worker for the job work.
+Further, the proviso also provides that the principal can take the credit even when the goods have been directly supplied to the job-worker without bringing into the premise of the principal.
 The principal need not wait till the inputs are first brought to his place of business.